SteCiu01/Power-BI-Visual-Templates/IBCS Style Column Chart v2/README.md

 - Error Bars

 If you want to keep the IBCS style theme you can download it [at this link](https://github.com/SteCiu01/Power-BI-Visual-Templates/blob/main/IBCS%20Style%20Column%20Chart/Files/Theme_IBCS.json) and upload it in your report.

+Finally you might need to adjust the font size of the data labels, remove their background and remove data labels for SPLY.
+You can use the template as reference to correct these aspects.

 ### Final Considerations and limitations